See how you may be able to save on Jaypirca and get support along the way

 • have kidney problems

 • are pregnant or plan to become pregnant.
-Jaypirca can harm an unborn baby.
+Jaypirca can harm your unborn baby.
 If you are able to become pregnant, your doctor will do a pregnancy test before starting treatment

 • Females who are able to become pregnant should use effective birth control (contraception) during treatment and for at least 1 week after the last dose of Jaypirca.
 Tell your doctor right away if you become pregnant or think you are pregnant during treatment